Table of Contents

 7. Rich Documentation

-Django has comprehensive documentation covering everything from basic setups to more advanced features.
+Django offers comprehensive documentation that covers everything from basic setups to more advanced features.
 This makes it easier for new and experienced developers to learn and use Django effectively.

 Comparison of Django with Other Popular Frameworks